 - How and when do I apply?

-Contact Prof. Owens or one of our returning Peer Advisors, Mary Su and Pearson Love.
+Contact Prof. Owens or one of our current Peer Advisors.

 Boston College is a Jesuit, Catholic university that strives to integrate research excellence with a foundational commitment to formative liberal arts education.
 We encourage applications from candidates who are committed to fostering a diverse and inclusive academic community.
 Boston College is an Affirmative Action/Equal Opportunity Employer and does not discriminate on the basis of any legally protected category including disability and protected veteran status.
 To learn more about how BC supports diversity and inclusion throughout the university, please visit the Office for Institutional Diversity.
 Boston College conducts background checks as part of the hiring process.